dolf321/ellipse-net/README.md

 -->

-<h1 align="center">YOLOv1</h1>
+<h1 align="center">Ellipse-Net</h1>

-PyTorch implementation of the YOLO architecture presented in "You Only Look Once: Unified, Real-Time Object Detection" by Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi
+PyTorch implementation of the Ellipse-Net, and the notebook showcasing all the test functions is in [main.ipynb](main.ipynb)

 ## Methods